 Buy it from

-This book is only available in ebook format.
+This book is available in paperback and eBook format.
+Order online or at your local bookshop.

 Benet's comic world is populated by shoppers, suitors and chandeliers.
 The independent lighting shop is the co-star, as mother and daughter try to close it down but just can’t seem to manage, due to a loyal following of colourful and bizarre customers.
 Till-side accounts of the general public’s desire for retail therapy and light switches form the backdrop to Benet’s well-lit tour of the credit crunch.